nagesh123-geek/GAN_MD/README.md

 # Generative Adversarial Networks for Molecular Time series trajectory generation via implicit distribution learning

-Welcome to the repository of the research project titled "Efficient Molecular Dynamics Trajectory Sampling using Generative Adversarial Networks".
+Welcome to the repository of the research project titled "Fast Generation of Temporal Molecular Dynamics Trajectories using GANs."

 # Abstract